 Are Phalaenopsis orchids toxic to cats and dogs?

 No!
 The ASPCA and other sources list Phalaenopsis as safe for both cats and dogs.

-If you have any more questions about Phalaenopsis orchid care or want to share your own experiences with these beautiful plants, don’t hesitate to leave a comment below.
+If you have any more questions about caring for Phalaenopsis orchids or want to share your own experiences with these beautiful plants, don’t hesitate to leave a comment below.